 To discuss the computation of the probabilities and thereby the complete graph, we distinguish between the pre-match probability (the first point of the graph), and the updated probabilities during the match (rest of the graph).
 To estimate the first probability, we suggest using a transformation of the official rankings.
-This leads to a probability of (e.g.) 80% that player A will win against B. Of course, rankings are just one indicator of the relative strength of the players.
+This leads to a probability of (e.g.) 60% that player A will win against B. Of course, rankings are just one indicator of the relative strength of the players.
 If other information is available, on special abilities on the court surface and injury problems, for example, then adjustments can be made and possibly the ranking-based estimate can be improved.
 Ultimately, there will be one pre-match estimate of e.g. 70%.
 Klaassen and Magnus (2003) show that taking another reasonable pre-match estimate shifts the graph somewhat, but leaves its form practically unchanged.
-Hence, the usefulness of the graph in practice does not depend on the exact starting
+Hence, the usefulness of the graph in practice does not depend on the exact starting point.

 To update the estimate as the match progresses, we have written a computer programme called 'Tennisprob'.
-Given the rules of the tournament (best-of-three-sets or best-of-five-sets match, tiebreak in final set or not), the current score, the current server, given the statistical assumption that winning points on serve is an independent and identically distributed process (see Klaassen and Magnus (2001), for a justification of this assumption), and given two input probabilities, 'Tennisprob' computes the probability that A wins the match at the beginning of the point under consideration.
+Given the rules of the tournament (best-of-three-sets or best-of-five-sets match, tiebreak in final set or not), the current score, the current server, given the statistical assumption that winning points on serve is an independent and identically distributed process (see Klaassen and Magnus, 2001, for a justification of this assumption), and given two input probabilities, 'Tennisprob' computes the probability that A wins the match at the beginning of the point under consideration.
 This probability is computed exactly (not by simulation) and very fast (within a second).
 The first input probability is the pre-match probability estimated above.
 The second input consists of the sum of two point probabilities: the probability that A wins a point on serve and the probability that B wins a point on serve.
 As before, we have developed a method that uses the rankings to estimate this sum.
-This leads to e.g. 120%.
+This leads to e.g. 130%.
 This estimate needs no further adjustment, because the probability of interest (that A wins the match) hardly depends on it.
 These two pieces of information are all we need.
 In particular, we do not need to estimate the two point probabilities - just their sum and the initial match probability are sufficient.
 This is important, because the latter probabilities are more robust to misspecification.
 Note also that no information on the future development of the match is needed.

-To show how the forecasting procedure works in practice, let us consider the 2003 women's singles Wimbledon final between Serena and Venus Williams.
+To show how the forecasting procedure works in practice, let us consider the 2007 men's singles Wimbledon final between Roger Federer and Rafael Nadal.
 Before the match starts, we have to choose the two input probabilities introduced above.
-The first one is the probability that Serena (player A) wins the match before any point has been played.
-Because Serena's WTA ranking was 1 and Venus' ranking was 4, we obtain a pre-match estimate of 81%.
-However, the knowledge that Venus had reached the Wimbledon final for the last three years and had won two of them means that the pure ranking based estimate was probably too high.
-On the other hand, Venus was injured.
-Taking this information into account, we believed that a reasonable starting probability is 70%.
-Of course, one may put more weight on the injury aspect and prefer a higher probability; in that case the starting point has to be adjusted upwards.
+The first one is the probability that Federer (player A) wins the match before any point has been played.
+Because his ATP ranking was 1 and Nadal's ranking was 2, we obtain a pre-match estimate of 60%.
+However, knowing that Federer had won the Championships for the last four years implies that the pure ranking based estimate was probably too low.
+On the other hand, his head-to-head record against Nadal was 4-9 at the time (mostly due to Nadal's victories on clay, but Nadal's performance on fast surfaces had improved a lot recently.
+Taking this information into account, we believe that a reasonable starting probability was 70%.
 The second input probability for 'Tennisprob' is the sum of both players' probability of winning a point on service.
-Our ranking-based estimate is 116%, implying an average 58% probability of winning a point on service.
+Our ranking-based estimate is 136%, implying an average 68% probability of winning a point on service.
 This seems reasonable.